-If you have been following my blog for a bit, you may know my heritage background is Chinese.
+If you have been following my blog for a bit, you should know my heritage background is Chinese.
 Being Chinese, rice is my essential source of carbohydrate.
-Fried rice, steam rice, purple rice, brown rice, sushi, rice liquor, zong zi… can’t live without rice :p Besides the Asian population who loves rice, the rest of the World loves rice too!
+Fried rice, steam rice, purple rice, brown rice, rice liquor, porridge, zong zi… can’t live without rice!
+Besides the Asian population who loves rice, the rest of the World loves rice too!

 Which rice should you eat?
 Personally, I love the taste of white rice and which one is technically better for you, the debate could go on forever.
 In the meantime, I’m going to enjoy my white rice guilt-free, thanks to coconut oil!

-Cooking coconut oil and rice together can cut down the calories.
-Some says by 10-12%, and some says up to 60%.
+Cooking with coconut oil and rice together can cut down the calories.
+Some say by 10-12%, and some say up to 60%.
 According to Dr.OZ, it cut calories down by 50%.
-Regardless what the actual calories it can cut down, I can now enjoy my rice guilt free.
+Regardless of what the actual calories it can cut down, I can now enjoy my rice guilt free.

-Not all starch are created equal. our bodies convert digestible starch into glucose, which raise blood sugar level.
+Not all starch is created equal. our bodies convert digestible starch into glucose, which raises blood sugar level.
 We do not digest resistant starch, so it doesn’t raise blood glucose level at all.